aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/hyperlinks/add-hyperlinks/_index.md

 outlineElem.AppendChildLast(text);
 ```

-## Step 5: Add Elements to Page:
+### Step 5: Add Elements to a Page

-Create a Title object and a Page object.
-Append the Outline object to the Page.
-Finally, append the Page to the Document.
+Every OneNote file consists of pages.
+We create a `Title` and a `Page`, then attach the outline.

 ```csharp
 Title title = new Title() { TitleText = titleText };